 Cauliflower: We use one big head of cauliflower if we're making a single recipe (but we often double it!).
 If you'd rather buy pre-cut florets, you'll need 1.5 to 2 pounds.

 Butter: We use unsalted butter; if you prefer salted butter, that's fine—just omit some of the salt in the recipe.
 If you're following a Whole30 or paleo diet, use ghee instead.

 Salt and black pepper: Freshly ground is the best!

-Add cauliflower florets to a medium or large saucepan and add enough water to cover the cauliflower.
+Step 1: Add cauliflower florets to a medium or large pot and add enough water to cover the cauliflower.
 Add a generous pinch of salt to the water, put the pot over high heat, and bring to a boil.
 Cook the cauliflower until it's tender and easy to pierce with a fork, about 10-15 minutes.

-Once the cauliflower is done, drain the water and add the cauliflower back to the pan.
+Step 2: Once the cauliflower is done, drain the water and add the cauliflower back to the pot.
 Use an immersion blender to blend the cauliflower until it's smooth like mashed potatoes.
-If you don't have an immersion blender, place the cauliflower in a blender or food processor and blend until it reaches your desired consistency, and then place it back into the saucepan.
+If you don't have an immersion blender, place the cauliflower in a blender or food processor and blend until it reaches your desired consistency.
+Then place it back into the pot.